 PacketFlowInfo

-PacketFlowInfo is a simple class that allows for the easy encapsulation of a PacketHolder object, that can be sent to any listening class in the whole printer software.
+PacketFlowInfo is a simple class that allows for the easy encapsulation of a PacketHolder object, which can be sent to any listening class in the whole printer software.
 Some points of code needs to listen for certain packets, some others, so this packet makes data available system wide to the printer, without creating any global variables.
 This is achieved through simple event listeners.

 Printer